 There are brake forming options that reduce setup times and eliminate secondary operations.
 But ultimately, they will never be able to compete with the single-process, single-tool setup efficiency and low-cost production of roll forming.

-Because of its capability to produce widely desired shapes in an economic and efficient manner, roll forming has applications in industries like:
+Because of its capability to produce widely desired shapes in an economical and efficient manner, roll forming has applications in industries like:

-When you need components with complex profiles that require lots of bends or a unique radius, you can't -- or shouldn't -- forget about roll forming.
-If you have any questions about whether your project is a good fit for roll forming, the solution is simple -- ask a vendor directly!
+When you need components with complex profiles that require lots of bends or a bend unique radius, you can't — or shouldn't — forget about roll forming.
+If you have any questions about whether your project is a good fit for roll forming, ask a vendor directly!